pauldu1/Diamond-Price-Prediction-in-SAS/README.md

 #### Steps Covered:
 *	Importing Data
-*	Cleaning & Exploring Data
-*	Transforming & Encoding Data
+*	Exploratory Data Analysis
-*	Training and Validating Model
+*	Feature Engineering
-*	Predicting Price
+*	Predictive Analysis

 ## Importing Data
 There are two diamond datasets - one is historical data named diamonds.csv and the other new diamond named new_diamonds.csv.

 CSV files are loaded with **proc import** and **macro**.
 There is an unnamed column (var1), therefore, a new rec_id field is created and var1 is dropped.